 He explains that certain by-products released when our bodies break down food to produce energy, called free radicals, are toxic to living organisms.
 That’s because they produce oxidative stress — free radicals are oxygen atom species with free electrons in their electron shells.
 They’re so highly reactive, that their efforts to pair up with anything and satisfy that electron deficiency can cause damage to cells, proteins, and even DNA strands they come into contact with as they travel through the body.

 Antioxidants are substances that protect the body against oxidative stress.
 In fact, they can have such a powerful and positive impact on our bodies that antioxidant supplements have become quite popular among many consumers.
 Of course, having a natural source of antioxidants would be an even better option.

 Antioxidants are substances that protect the body against oxidative stress.

 “The body has mechanisms to control most [free radicals], including ergothioneine and glutathione, but eventually enough accrue to cause damage, which has been associated with many of the diseases of aging, like cancer, coronary heart disease and Alzheimer’s,” Beelman adds.

-Porcini mushrooms (Boletus edulis), the paper reports, has the highest concentrations of both ergothioneine and glutathione among the 13 species tested.
-Porcini is a wild variety of mushroom, “really popular in Italy where searching for it has become a national pastime,” according to Beelman.
+Porcini mushrooms (Boletus edulis), the paper reports, have the highest concentrations of both ergothioneine and glutathione among the 13 species tested.
+Porcini is a wild variety of mushrooms, “really popular in Italy where searching for it has become a national pastime,” says Beelman.
 More common types, like the white button (Agaricus bisporus) so ubiquitous in grocery shops, contained lower levels of these compounds — but still more than most other foods.